zaybournand/AlgoChess/README.md

 2. Extract the binary from the .tar file into the same directory as main.py

 ▶️ Running the Simulation
+Navigate to root directory of the project

+Run:

 python3 src/main.py